xypnox/kalrav/README.md

 # Note

-This app is currently in development and only the frontend has been done.
+This app is currently in development and only the frontend is usable.
 Contributions are welcome.

 # Run Locally